LeoTsui/CS259D_Notes_HW/readme.md

-# CS 259D Data Mining for Cyber Security Autumn 2014
+# CS 259D Data Mining for Cyber Security Note Introduction

+**This Note is the supplement to papers and handouts**

 <!-- TOC -->